polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-Notice how the *[not-foo]* node was _NOT_ updated!
+Notice how the *[not-foo]* node was _not_ updated!
 If you wish to also have the *[not-foo]* node updated, you could accomplish
-this by making sure the "name iterator" looks for a "like comparison", by prepending a ~ in front of the value of the iterator.
+this by making sure the "name iterator" looks for a "contains comparison", by prepending a tilde "~" in front of the value of the iterator.
-Example

 ```
 _data